• Nondiscrimination, Title IX, and Bullying

 b.
 A uniform complaint for sexual harassment or sex discrimination may trigger a Title IX investigation.

 3. The Title IX investigation process is used for certain instances of sexual harassment and sex discrimination.
-It is used in some cases of sexual assault, dating violence or sexual misconduct.
+It is used in cases of sexual assault, dating violence or sexual misconduct.

 a.
 Sexual assault allegations will always be reported to local police for investigation.

 b.
-For a Title IX investigation, allegations of sexual harassment must meet the revised 2020 Federal standard definition: "Conduct so severe, pervasive and objectively offensive that it effectively denies a person equal access to the school’s education program or activity."
+For a Title IX investigation, allegations of sexual harassment must still meet the revised 2020 Federal standard definition: "Conduct so severe, pervasive and objectively offensive that it effectively denies a person equal access to the school’s education program or activity."

 4. Who can report?